charles-uno/charles-uno.github.io/_drafts/2019-04-24-mtgsalvation-summary.md

 The choice between ramp spells is closer.
 [[Explore]] isn't a [[Farseek]] variant with cycling -- it's a different effect entirely.

+The choice between ramp spells is trickier.
+In the late game, [[Farseek]] is basically an [[Explore]] that always draws [[Shivan Oasis]].
+Sometimes that's better than a random card and sometimes it's worse.

 There are plenty of corner cases[^5] that suggest either is better than the other.